Priority Area: Cancer & Chronic Conditions

 Issue specific to Diabetes

-Diabetes and heart diseases are among the top 10 leading causes of death in the United States in 2020.
-Based on America’s Health Ranking’s data, diabetes accounts for 102,188 deaths annually.
+Diabetes was the eighth leading cause of death in the United States in 2021.
+Based on America’s Health Ranking’s data, diabetes accounts for more than 100,000 deaths annually.
 Those with diabetes are twice as likely to have heart disease or a stroke than those without diabetes (AHR)

 LA Rate